Tomato Detox Soup Amazing Flavor

 detox soup recipe can be enjoyed at any temperature

-Also in the soup are ginger which acts as a detoxifier, helping your body get rid of unwanted chemicals and helps improve metabolism plus it contains many more benefits.
-We all know just how good garlic is for us, that’s in the soup as well as onions which are another powerhouse vegetable high in antioxidants, nutrients, and minerals.
+Also in the soup is ginger which acts as a detoxifier, helping your body get rid of unwanted chemicals and helps improve metabolism plus it contains many more benefits.
+We all know just how good garlic is for us, that's in the soup as well as onions which are another powerhouse vegetable high in antioxidants, nutrients, and minerals.

 Together all of these ingredients equal a detox soup that is both flavorful (you may think it came from a restaurant) and loaded with health benefits.
 Make a double batch and eat it for a week!